montplex/engula-docs/docs/release-notes/index.md

 # Release Notes

-This document contains release notes for the changes in each release of Montplex Serverless Cache, up through June 17, 2023.
+This document contains release notes for the changes in each release of Montplex Serverless Cache, up through June 25, 2023.

+## June 25, 2023

+### Functionality Added or Changed

+- Added support for the Beijing region on Aliyun.

 ## June 17, 2023